 Highlights of The Met collections include their Ancient Egypt wing, their collection of artifacts from classical antiquity, plus paintings and sculptures from all the biggest European masters.

 The Met also hosts special exhibitions on their rooftop garden in the summer time, so be sure to check those out as well.
-For 2018 the exhibit is “We Come in Peace,” designed by Huma Bhabha, which evokes themes of colonialism, diaspora, war, and other notions of displacement.
+For 2019 the exhibit is “Parapivot,” by Alicja Kwade, which explores time, perception and scientific inquiry.

 If you prefer Medieval art and architecture, try their sister museum, the Met Cloisters.
 Or, for modern and contemporary art enthusiasts, the Met Breuer is an excellent option.